Toe the line: Armed services

-The phrase "toeing a line" appeared in Captain Maryatt's story "Poor Jack" which was published in several American newspapers in 1841.
-It refers to the crew of a ship being marshaled and inspected by a Lieutenant.
+The phrase "toeing a line" appeared in Captain Maryatt's story "Poor Jack", which was published in several American newspapers in 1841.
+It refers to the crew of a ship being marshaled and inspected by a lieutenant.

 The most likely origin of the term goes back to the wooden decked ships of the Royal Navy during the late 17th or early 18th century.
 Barefooted seamen had to stand at attention for inspection and had to line up on deck along the seams of the wooden planks, hence to "toe the line".
-The first mention of this use in literature stems from a story about navy life widely published in 1831 and written by Captain Basil Hall RN.
+The first known mention of this use in literature stems from a story about navy life widely published in 1831 and written by Captain Basil Hall RN.

 Hall served in the Royal Navy from 1802.

 On some military parade-grounds there are white lines marked, along which soldiers form up, with their toes just touching the line.

 School

 It is common practice in many long-established schools for roll-call to be taken twice a day, at which the pupils line up with their toes exactly along a particular line on the floor, while their names are called out for them to respond to, indicating their presence.

 Reference to toeing the line in schools appeared in 1845: "...the class formed themselves, 'toed the line'...”